2021 NBA All-Star Game: COVID-19 protocols

 All participants in the game were required to test negative on a COVID-19 PCR test before they were transported to Atlanta, and they could only bring limited family and friends.
 They were required to use private transport provided by the league.
 All NBA players were subject to daily testing during the All-Star break, even if they were not participating in the game, and they were prohibited from travelling internationally or using public accommodations if they did travel out of their home market.
 For the first week after the break, all players were subject to gameday testing protocols (one rapid test and two PCR tests) daily, even if they were not scheduled to play that day.

 The NBA faced criticism for going on with the All-Star Game, raising the possibility of a superspreading event due to participation by players from multiple teams.
 The possibility that exposure could also occur at events tied to the game was also raised.
 Multiple players expressed resentment to the decision, including Carmelo Anthony, LeBron James (who described it as a "slap in the face"), and Kawhi Leonard among others.
 Critics acknowledged that the All-Star Game has been a major source of revenue for the NBA and its media partners which likely factored into the decision to still go on with the event.
 On March 8, the NBA reported that there were no positive tests among players and staff present on gameday.

 The All-Star Game was closed to the public, and there were no other official festivities tied to the game.
 Spectators were limited to 1,200–1,500 invited guests and were expected to include vaccinated health care workers and the students and faculty of HBCUs.
 Mayor of Atlanta Keisha Lance Bottoms publicly stated that "we are in agreement that this is a made-for-TV event only"; she asked fans to refrain from travelling to Atlanta for the game and strongly discouraged the hospitality industry from hosting events relating to the game.
 This request was enforced by the NBA which sent cease-and-desist notices to various local businesses for using its trademarks to promote events tied to the All-Star Game.
 Artificial crowd noise and virtual fans on screens along the court, similarly to the NBA Bubble, were also utilized.

 Teams

 Coaches

 Quin Snyder, coach of the Utah Jazz, qualified as the head coach of Team LeBron on February 15.
-Doc Rivers, coach of the Philadelphia 76ers, also qualified as the head coach of Team Durant on February 19, after their win over the Bulls.
+Doc Rivers, coach of the Philadelphia 76ers, also qualified as the head coach of Team Durant on February 19, after their win over the Chicago Bulls.